© Angela Sterling

 Professional Division students are responsible for making their own housing arrangements during the school year, as PNB School does not have year-round housing available.
 Students often choose to live with a roommate; most roommate situations are established before the end of Summer Course.
 Many students have recommended searching online at Zillow.com to find prospective apartments in the vicinity of PNB (visit Zillow.com and click on “Rentals” for Seattle.
 It shows available rentals, location, and cost).

 Communication with the School is vital to the success of each student.
-Students should contact Ms. Bolstad or the School office with any and all questions, issues, concerns, etc. These often can be addressed by front desk staff.
-Students are welcome and encouraged to e-mail or call Denise Bolstad, the School’s Administrative Director (firstname.lastname@example.org), at any time throughout the school year to discuss day-to-day concerns (class work, schedule, absences, injuries, auditions, roommate issues, etc.).
+Students should contact Ms. Bolstad, the School’s Managing Director, or the School office with any and all questions, issues, concerns, etc. These often can be addressed by front desk staff.
+Students are welcome and encouraged to e-mail or call Denise Bolstad, the School’s Managing Director (email@example.com), at any time throughout the school year to discuss day-to-day concerns (class work, schedule, absences, injuries, auditions, roommate issues, etc.).
 Ms. Bolstad is your primary contact throughout the school year.

 Communication regarding schedules, schedule changes, and any/all events involving PD students will be posted on the School bulletin boards.
 Students are required to check the boards daily for updates.